JacobWeinbren/JacobWeinbren.github.io/README.md

 # Path-to-326
 Path to 326...give or take depending on Sinn Fein seats, the Speaker and Deputy Speaker

-A project by Dan Waterfield and Jacob W
+A project by Dan W and Jacob W

 ## Sources
 For the Hex Map